Russian Strength-Skill: The Workouts

 If your desire is to be super strong on the big basic lifts, it’s very important to spend a lot of time optimizing your lifting technique.
 Do not accept incorrect reps and always seek to make your lifting form better.

-Two people can execute a lift with seemingly similar technique, have similar strength levels, and display very different results.
+Two people can execute a lift with a seemingly similar technique, have similar strength levels, and display very different results.
 What you see from the outside isn’t the whole story.

 How efficient you are at a movement is a matter of how well your body coordinates the motor units in a muscle involved in the lift, making them work together so that the muscle can produce at its highest level (intramuscular coordination).